numba/numba/docs/source/doc/arrays.rst

         ...
     ValueError: Shape mismatch while broadcasting

 ..
-NOTE:: Error raised in a nopython context print an error message and abort the program.
+NOTE:: Errors raised in a nopython context print an error message and abort the
+          program.

 New Arrays
 ----------